ahsu1230/KafkaDemo/resources/00_introToKafka.md

 - Another type of server in a Kafka cluster.
 These servers continuously import/export data as event streams into / out of Kafka clusters.

 ### Kafka Stream (Client Consumption)
-- API library for clients to consume data from Kafka.
+- API library for clients to consume data from Kafka cluster.
 Available in Java, Scala.
-- Clients are other webservers who are looking / querying for data.